 While alimony prevents a lower-earning spouse from becoming destitute, matters can quickly get complicated.

-When that happens, people turn to Charlotte Christian Law.
+When that happens, people turn to The Law Offices of Charlotte Christian and Associates.
 We can:

 - Evaluate your situation’s needs